Charles Franklin's Marquette poll succeeds — mostly — despite ongoing challenges

 “One of the problems with communication is people think that I have some control over the results of the survey,” he said.
 “And that I should do something to change the results that would go more in their direction.”

-After releasing the last poll before an election, Franklin says he always second-guesses himself about how much the actual vote will differ from the poll.
+After releasing the last poll before an election, Franklin says he always second-guesses himself about how much an election will differ from that poll.

 “I’ve consciously said to myself, ‘How do I think the race will differ from what this poll shows?’
 And I’m pleased to say I’ve been wrong almost every time.”